CubedNetwork/fabulously-optimized-wiki/language-support.md

    * `"coolmod.config.title": "Coolmod Options",`
 9. Commit the file and create a pull request.
 If you're lucky, the mod author accepts it
 10. If the language has been accepted, wait for the mod author to update their mod on CurseForge
-11. Once the mod has been updated on CurseForge, simply wait for the next Fabulously Optimized update to see it :P
+11. Once the mod has been updated on CurseForge, simply wait for the next Fabulously Forgified update to see it :P

 ### Notable mods to translate

 List of mods that contribute the most viewed phrases in the modpack, click to get to their English language file/translation platform.

-1. [Sodium](https://crowdin.com/project/sodium-fabric) (unofficial, but bundled in FO)
+1. [Sodium](https://crowdin.com/project/sodium-fabric) (unofficial, but bundled in FF)
 2. [Sodium Extra](https://crowdin.com/project/sodium-extra)
 3. [Iris Shaders](https://github.com/IrisShaders/Iris/blob/multiloader-new/common/src/main/resources/assets/iris/lang/en_us.json)
 4. [MoreCulling](https://github.com/FxMorin/MoreCulling/blob/master/common/src/main/resources/assets/moreculling/lang/en_us.json) (appears in Video Settings)